 In Edge of Irony: Modernism in the Shadow of the Habsburg Empire, Perloff returns to the world of her birth.
 She engages in a close reading of six major post-imperial Austrian writers, making the case for the existence of a distinctive and valuable tradition of “Austro-Modernism.”
 Modernism, in the twenty-first century, is almost as venerable as the Renaissance.
 When we look for the writers who shaped our world, we are likely to name the titans who lived a hundred years ago—Woolf, Pound, Proust.
 As these names suggest, however, it is “French and Anglo-American Modernism,” Perloff observes, “that has been the source of our norms and paradigms for the early century.”
 When it comes to the German-speaking world, too, there is a whole academic industry devoted to the writers, thinkers, and artists who flourished in Weimar Germany—figures like Thomas Mann, Walter Benjamin, Bertolt Brecht, and Kurt Schwitters.

-But Perloff believes that this focus on Germany has cast a shadow over the distinctively different work done by twentieth-century German writers who lived in the territories once belonging to the Habsburg Empire.
-The poet Paul Celan was born in Czernowitz in Romania; the memoirist Elias Canetti was from Rustchuk in Bulgaria; the novelist and journalist Joseph Roth was from Brody, which after 1918 became part of Poland.
-But all of these places were once part of the Austro-Hungarian Empire, and Perloff considers them all as belonging to a coherent Austrian tradition.
+But Perloff believes that this focus on Germany has cast a shadow over the distinctively different work done by twentieth-century German-speaking writers.
+The poet Paul Celan was born in Czernowitz in Romania; the memoirist Elias Canetti was born in Rustchuk in Bulgaria; the novelist and journalist Joseph Roth was from Brody, which after 1918 became part of Poland.
+But Czernowitz and Brody were part of the Austro-Hungarian Empire (Rustchuk was under Ottoman control), and Perloff considers all three writers as belonging to a coherent Austrian tradition.
 She reads them alongside three other writers closely associated with Vienna: the satirist Karl Kraus, the philosopher Ludwig Wittgenstein, and Robert Musil, the only one of the six who was not Jewish.

 It is a disparate group, but Perloff believes they share a certain sensibility, a way of thinking and feeling, that can be traced to their situation as legatees of a vanished empire.
 Modernism is usually thought of as being radical in all directions; whether they were politically revolutionary or reactionary, modernist thinkers strove for a new beginning in art and culture.
 “The essential elements of our poetry will be courage, audacity and revolt,” announced F.T.
 Marinetti’s Futurist Manifesto in 1909.
 For the Austro-Modernists, by contrast, the dominant spirit was irony, as Perloff explains: